kaloyan-marinov/goal-tracker/README.md

     - run the tests:

         ```
+        [option A: without coverage (and, obviously don't produce an HTML report)]

+        (venv) $ python -m unittest discover -v tests/
+        [or, in VS Code (Version: 1.53.0),
+        use the IDE's GUI by clicking on "Run All Tests";
+        once the tests have been executed, click on "Show Test Output"]

+        [option B: with coverage but don't produce an HTML report]

         (venv) $ FLASK_APP=dev_server.py flask test

+        [option C: with coverage and produce an HTML report]

+        (venv) $ coverage run -m unittest discover -v tests/
+        (venv) $ coverage html --omit="venv/*","tests/*","__pycache__/*"
+        [
+            the last command doesn't output anything in the terminal,
+            but it creates a folder called `htmlcov`
+        ]
+        [open the `htmlcov/index.html` file in your web browser]
         ```

     - create an empty SQLite database and apply all database migrations: